Gman-Superfly/Hallucinations_in_Noisy_Channels/Hallucinations_in_Noisy_Channels_v1.2.md

 ```
 ┌─────────────────────────────────────────────────────────────────────────┐
 │                                                                          │
-│  NOISE AS DISEASE AND CURE                                              │
+│  NOISE IS BOTH THE DISEASE AND THE CURE                                │
 │                                                                          │
 │  TOO LITTLE NOISE (T → 0):                                             │
 │    - Stuck in local minima                                              │